JohnCoene/waiter/docs/waiter/examples.md

 All the features of the full screen are also available on partial loading screens
 </Note>

 Let us demonstrate with a basic Shiny application that includes a single plot which is updated upon clicking an action button.
-The way we layer the waiter on top of an element is simply by specifying the `id` of said element when we initialise the waiter.
+The way we layer the waiter on top of an element is simply by specifying the `id` of said element when we initialize the waiter.

 ```r {highlight: [5,13,18,'20-22']}
 library(shiny)